 This article will familiarize you with the astrological and esoteric New Age Jesus so you can compare that Jesus to the Jesus of the Bible.
 In order to understand Jesus as the Piscean Avatar, we must look at the meanings of avatars, astrology, and Pisces.

 The term avatar comes from a Hindu word, avataras, which means 'descents,' describing a deity who descends into human incarnation.
-In Hindu beliefs, it usually refers to the earthy manifestation of the Hindu deity, Vishnu, for he descends to earth to protect it.1 One source explains it this way:
+In Hindu beliefs, it usually refers to the earthly manifestation of the Hindu deity, Vishnu, for he descends to earth to protect it.1 One source explains it this way:

 The earthly manifestations (or 'incarnations') of a Hindu deity...By about the 4th cent.
 CE this development culminated in 'avatara', denoting an earthly manifestation of Visnu due to his free choice (i.e. not due to the laws of karma or a curse) and taking the form of a full human life (including conception, birth, and natural death), for the sake of a specific cosmic purpose.
 This later came to be used for Buddha, an assortment of Hindu goddesses, and other regional deities.
 In recent times, the idea has been extended to humans who can become avataras (avatars) by a divine infilling.
 This has been applied to Ghandi, Satya Sai Baba (b.
 1926), Jesus, and Mohammed.2

 Jesus is listed here along with Ghandi, Sai Baba, and Mohammed.
 Avatar developed as a term applied only to incarnations of the Hindu deity Vishnu to being applied to others not considered deities, including Jesus who, by implication of this explanation, is viewed as human.
 A Guru, a Hindu spiritual teacher, can be considered an avatar as well, because the Guru has come to the realization that "reality is, in all that lives, divinity itself."3